cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     }
   }
 ```
-The client app that displayed this Web Component would have a form that would update the component's `add` attribute that would invoke the `attributeChangedCallback` method.
+The client app that displayed this Web Component would have a form that would update the component's `add` attribute.
+WHen that value is changed, the `attributeChangedCallback` method is invoked.

 ### Encapsulation with the Shadow DOM